 13. The Revisions to the Model Penal Code.
-Apparently agreeing with the view that the 50-year-old Model Penal Code provisions on sex offenses are "outdated," Deborah W. Denno, Why the Model Penal Code's Sexual Assault Provisions Should Be Pulled and Replaced, 1 OHIO ST. J. CRIM.
+Apparently agreeing with the view that the 50year-old Model Penal Code provisions on sex offenses are "outdated," Deborah W. Denno, Why the Model Penal Code's Sexual Assault Provisions Should Be Pulled and Replaced, 1 OHIO ST. J. CRIM.
 L. 207, 207 (2003), the American Law Institute decided in 2012 to reconsider the MPC's approach to these crimes.
 Like the original version of the Model Penal Code, the revisions create a number of distinct crimes, but the names and elements of those offenses differ greatly from the earlier MPC provisions.
 The process of revising the Model Penal Code sections governing sex offenses is almost complete as the American Law Institute voted to approve Tentative Draft No. 6 at its annual meeting in 2022, subject to amendments approved at that meeting and "the usual editorial prerogative."
-Publication of an official text is expected in 2025.
+But the official text has not yet been published.